Keith's Ham Radio

 As I live on a small city lot, my current "antenna farm" consists of a G5RV 80-10 Metre dipole (ZS6BKW modified version) at 40 feet in an "inverted V" configuration as well as a ground-mounted Hy-Gain Model 18-AVT vertical (with 24 buried radials) for the 80-10 Metre HF bands.

 I also use a ground-mounted Cushcraft Model AP-8A (with 28 buried radials) for the WARC Bands...particularly 30 Metres.
-All three antennas can be manually switched between the home and shed stations via a patch panel located in the shed.
+All three antennas can be manually switched between the home, sunroom and/or shed stations via a patch panel located in the shed.

 I've qualified for a large number of other operating awards over the years including the ARRL's VUCC (for both 6m and Satellite) plus 5-Band DXCC (on six of our nine HF Bands) as well as their prestigious Challenge Award.